Language selection

 - have sufficient command of the English language; this can be demonstrated by providing your results in one of the standardized English tests that we recognize (see below for details).

-Please note that in the case of Computer Science programmes, the deadline for submitting the take-home assignment is May 31, 2024.
-All other required documents must be physically delivered to the Department of Student Affairs of the Faculty of Mathematics and Physics preferably by June 30, 2024, and by September 30, 2024 at the latest.
+Please note that in the case of Computer Science programmes, the deadline for submitting the take-home assignment is May 31, 2025.
+All other required documents must be physically delivered to the Department of Student Affairs of the Faculty of Mathematics and Physics preferably by June 30, 2025, and by September 30, 2025 at the latest.
 If you do not deliver them as required, you will be neither accepted nor enrolled for Master's studies.

 **Bachelor’s or Master’s Diploma**

-Each applicant into a Master’s programme must deliver an officially authorized copy of a Bachelor’s or Master’s diploma, or a confirmation of a faculty or university concerning a successful completion of Bachelor’s or Master’s studies.
+Each applicant for a Master’s programme must deliver an officially authorized copy of a Bachelor’s or Master’s diploma, or a confirmation of a faculty or university concerning a successful completion of Bachelor’s or Master’s studies.
 This requirement does not apply to students and graduates of Bachelor’s or Master’s studies at the Faculty of Mathematics and Physics of Charles University.

 The applicants who graduated from a higher education institution abroad must deliver one of the following documents in order to prove their previous education: